miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 Healers:
 1. Train in the healing school
+2. Consider manually controlling them, to save healing until *needed* rather than until "there's some damage to heal"

 Shaman:
 1. Heal spirits such as dopplegangers
+2. Spirit escorts' stats are based on the shaman's spell damage stat
+3. If the shaman dies, so do their spirit escorts
+4. If an escorting spirit dies, the shaman will in time spawn another

 Spies:
 1. Work out the dungeon layout you are attacking.